-Article 1 of this Decree is intended to regulate the rules of organization, competences and functioning of Organs executive bodies of provincial decentralized governance.
-Article 21 (Provincial Directorate for Territorial Development and Environment) The Provincial Directorate for Territorial Development and Environment has the following functions: 1.
-Within the scope of the Environment: a) implement the environmental and ecological zoning plan; b) develop programs for reforestation, planting and tree conservation; c) carry out civic and environmental education programs; d) implement standards for the management, protection, conservation, inspection and monitoring of the use of natural resources; e) implement policies to integrate the green economy, biodiversity and climate change into sectoral programs; f) implement measures to prevent degradation and control environmental quality; Decree no. 64/2020: g) implement initiatives for the prevention, control and recovery of degraded soils; Regulates Law no. 4/2019, of 31 May, h) ensure the participation of local communities in the management of natural resources and ecosystems; which establishes the i) implement measures to combat pollution of the aquatic environment; legal framework of the principles, organization j) implement programs to combat the degradation of mangroves and aquatic and coastal ecosystems. rules, powers and functioning of the Provincial Paragraph 2 of this article provides: Decentralized Governance a) to implement agro-forestry projects and programs; Executive Bodies and e) ensure the implementation of measures to prevent and control uncontrolled fires; repeals Decrees No. 2/2020, of 8 January and 15/2020, of 13 April. f) ensure the implementation of community programs for the management of forest and wildlife resources, including 20%; 13/2020, 01 13 April. h) ensure forest restocking.
-3. Within the scope of land: a) participate in the process of processing DUAT requests; b) issue opinions on requests for areas up to 1,000 hectares; c) guarantee the State's reserves; d) to propose administrative policies and measures aimed at improving land management and administration; e) ensure the implementation of measures taken within the scope of inspection.
-4. Within the scope of Territorial Planning: a) participate and coordinate in the elaboration of spatial planning instruments; b) elaborate ecological zoning; c) coordinate resettlement resulting from natural disasters; d) participate in the elaboration of housing programs.
+Article 21 (Provincial Directorate for Territorial Development and Environment) The Provincial Directorate for Territorial Development and Environment has the following functions:

+- 1. Within the scope of the Environment: - a) implement the environmental and ecological zoning plan; - b) develop programs for reforestation, planting and tree conservation; - c) carry out civic and environmental education programs; - d) implement standards for the management, protection, conservation, inspection and monitoring of the use of natural resources; - e) implement policies to integrate the green economy, biodiversity and climate change into sectoral programs; - f) implement measures to prevent degradation and control environmental quality; - g) implement initiatives for the prevention, control and recovery of degraded soils; - h) ensure the participation of local communities in the management of natural resources and ecosystems; - i) implement measures to combat pollution of the aquatic environment; - j) implement programs to combat the degradation of mangroves and aquatic and coastal ecosystems.

+Paragraph 2 of this article provides:

+- a) to implement agro-forestry projects and programs; - e) ensure the implementation of measures to prevent and control uncontrolled fires; - f) ensure the implementation of community programs for the management of forest and wildlife resources, including 20%; - h) ensure forest restocking. - 3.
+Within the scope of land: - a) participate in the process of processing DUAT requests; - b) issue opinions on requests for areas up to 1,000 hectares; - c) guarantee the State's reserves; - d) to propose administrative policies and measures aimed at improving land management and administration; - e) ensure the implementation of measures taken within the scope of inspection. - 4.
+Within the scope of Territorial Planning: - a) participate and coordinate in the elaboration of spatial planning instruments; - b) elaborate ecological zoning; - c) coordinate resettlement resulting from natural disasters; - d) participate in the elaboration of housing programs.